Eric-Gurt/StarDefenders2D/README.md

 # Installation

-Upload files somewhere, remove node_modules as it might appear outdated (yet should be fine as long as server is not accessible from Internet, even if your server config has password)
+Upload files to your server, remove node_modules folder as it might appear outdated (yet should be fine as long as server is not accessible from Internet, even if your server config has password).

-In command line (linux, CentOS):
+Then, in command line (linux, CentOS):
 ```
 apt update